asopkin/rso_organizer/server/README.md

-# Demo server code for MP4
+# Server code for Organization Project
 You should be able to do
 `npm install` and `nodemon server.js`